Cargill/splinter/splinterd/man/splinterd.1.md

 `--influx-username` `USERNAME`
 : The username used for authorization with the InfluxDB.

+`--lifecycle-executor-interval` `interval`
+: How often the lifecycle executor should be woken up to check for pending services, in seconds.
+(Default: 30)

 `-n`, `--network-endpoints` `NETWORK-ENDPOINT`
 : Specifies the endpoint for daemon-to-daemon communication between Splinter nodes, using the format `protocol_prefix://ip:port`.